lofirepo/lofire/index.md

 : Minimize the amount of user data and metadata exposed to intermediaries.

 Permissions & Access control
-: Fine-grained rules for writing data in the repository, with the possibility for external.
+: Fine-grained permissions for write access to the repository.

 Tamperproof
 : Once a transaction is stored in a branch, it cannot be removed.